ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 Call Shell("explorer.exe" & " " & PathName & FolderName, vbNormalFocus)
 ```

-### The folder is created.
+#### The folder is created.
 Now what?
 Gotta finish the report!

-The tasks are very light and won’t take up much memory but I prefer not to see every single changes in Excel so I usually turn off the screen update and turn it back on at the end of the script.
+The tasks are very light and won’t take up much memory but I prefer not to see every single change in Excel so I usually turn off the screen update and turn it back on at the end of the script.
 I found this helps lower the chance of seeing the grey frozen screen with the notorious “(Not Responding)” message and losing the data of all unsaved workbooks.

 The template is pasted to the folder just created and named with the date at the end of the file name. (i.e. the name of the file to be sent out will be like “file name-20230520.xlsm, the macro-enabled file that automatically updates its headers according to the date in the file name when it’s opened and prints the report as PDF when it is closed.)